Trematopidae

-Trematopidae is a family of dissorophoid temnospondyl spanning the late Carboniferous to the early Permian.
+Trematopidae is a family of dissorophoid temnospondyls spanning the late Carboniferous to the early Permian.
 Together with Dissorophidae, the family forms Olsoniformes, a clade comprising the medium-large terrestrial dissorophoids.
 Trematopids are known from numerous localities in North America, primarily in New Mexico, Oklahoma, and Texas, and from the Bromacker quarry in Germany.

 History of study

 The clade Trematopidae was first proposed by American paleontologist S.W.
 Williston in 1910, although it was named as "Trematopsidae" following the historical (but inaccurate) derivation from the genus "Trematops" (now synonymized with Acheloma).
 British paleontologist D.M.S.
 Watson proposed a related clade in 1919, Achelomidae, for Acheloma, based on perceived differences separating the taxa; this is now considered a junior synonym of Trematopidae following guidelines of historical precedent.

 19th century history

 In 1882, American paleontologist Edward Drinker Cope named Acheloma cumminsi based on material collected from the early Permian of Texas.
 This is technically the first trematopid to be named, although the holotype of Mordex calliprepes was named a year earlier as a species of Limnerpeton by Czech paleontologist Antonin Fritsch in 1881 (one year prior); the status of Mordex as a trematopid remained debated however until the revision by Milner (2018).